PeterZs/SAN/README.md

 - Step-2 : use `sh scripts/AFLW/AFLW_CYCLE_128.FULL.sh` or `sh scripts/AFLW/AFLW_CYCLE_128.FRONT.sh` to train SAN on AFLW.

 ### Evaluation on the Single Image
-You can donwload a pre-trained model from [here](), which is trained on 300-W. Put it in `snapshots` and use the following command to evaluate a single image.
+You can donwload a pre-trained model from the snapshots directory of [here](https://drive.google.com/open?id=14f2lcJVF6E4kIICd8icUs8UuF3J0Mutd), which is trained on 300-W. Put it in `snapshots` and use the following command to evaluate a single image.
+This command will print the location of each landmark.
 ```
 CUDA_VISIBLE_DEVICES=1 python san_eval.py --image ./cache_data/cache/test_1.jpg --model ./snapshots/SAN_300W_GTB_itn_cpm_3_50_sigma4_128x128x8/checkpoint_49.pth.tar --face 819.27 432.15 971.70 575.87
 ```
+The parameter `image` is the image path to be evaluated, `model` is the trained SAN model, and `face` denotes the coordinates of the face bounding box.
 The ground truth landmark annotation for `./cache_data/cache/test_1.jpg` is `./cache_data/cache/test_1.pts`.